 “We remain focused on our primary goal of returning Apple to sustained profitability,” Apple CFO Fred Anderson said when the company’s on-the-face-of-things dismal quarterly numbers were announced.
 “Our goal for fiscal 1998 is to continue to reduce Apple’s break-even point through a combination of further expense reductions and gross margin improvements.”

 But before that, Apple had to get through this disappointing earnings call.
-The shareholders willing to hold on for a little bit longer were certainly rewarded, though.
+Shareholders willing to hold on for a little bit longer reaped great rewards, though.
+Today, Apple holds the title of first publicly traded $1 trillion U.S. company.